How are Gambly's edges different (and better)?

 Pricing these markets can be quite difficult…

 Should you bet an NFL favorite at -1 (-115) against the spread or at -125 on the moneyline?
-How does the answer change if the total is 38.5 versus 51.5?
+Should you bet a player over 68.5 yards at -110 or over 74.5 yards at +130?
+How do these answers change if the total is 38.5 versus 51.5?

 When looking at alt markets, how do you know which of the many different spreads and totals is mathematically the best option?